7 Easter Hosting Tips for First-Time Homeowners

 1. Plan Your Celebration

-The key to stress-free hosting is planning ahead – that way, you’re ready to relax and have fun on the event day.
+The key to stress-free hosting is planning ahead.
+That way, you’re ready to relax and have fun on the event day.

 Choose Your Timing